 How can I establish an endowed fund?

-Learn about establishing an endowment, and be a part of defining the next 100 years of unbridled achievement at SMU.
-To make your impact on SMU’s second century, you can call 214-768-4745 or e-mail firstname.lastname@example.org.
+Learn about establishing an endowment, and be a part of defining the second century of unbridled achievement at SMU.
+To make your impact on SMU, you can call 214-768-4745 or e-mail firstname.lastname@example.org.
 We can answer your questions and provide the next steps.

 What specific opportunities for establishing an endowment are available?